 Did you know that driving a camper van around New Zealand produces 10x more carbon than taking the bus?
 Check out this table we made, which shows the carbon impact of the most popular modes of transport around NZ.

-In contrast, you can grab a Stray tour from just $1449.
+In contrast, you can choose from a wide range of Stray tours.
 So, for a travel experience that is easier on your wallet and the planet, the big orange bus is the way to go!

 Making a positive difference when you travel

 Travelling abroad is stepping willingly into the unknown; embracing new, unusual and wonderful experiences with an open and curious mind.
 But travelling is also a chance to do great things for the country you’re visiting.
-Here at Stray, we know there is a sweet spot that gives you an awesome travel experience, while having a positive impact.
+Here at Stray, we know there is a sweet spot that gives you an awesome travel experience while having a positive impact.
 We call it ‘making a difference’.
-Here’s some of the ways you can make a difference and have awesome travel experiences with us:
+Here are some of the ways you can make a difference and have awesome travel experiences with us:

 Become a conservation champion: